Southfield Triangle Association of Residents (STAR)

 About STAR

-Southfield Park Triangle, at the corner of Bedford Park in Chiswick W4, has enjoyed the benefits of having a Residents Association (SPTRA) for many years.
+Southfield Park Triangle, at the corner of Bedford Park in Chiswick W4, has enjoyed the benefits of having a Residents Association for many years.

-In 2024 a group of residents have come together to bring a fresh new approach to running the association – resetting its mission to one of empowering, supporting and promoting a wide range of activities that our residents want to get involved in running, as well as continuing the association’s important role of being a point of contact with local councils and all of the other authorities who’s remit impinges on life in our area.
+In 2024 a group of residents came together to bring a fresh new approach to running the association – resetting its mission to one of empowering, supporting and promoting a wide range of activities that our residents want to get involved in running, as well as continuing the association’s important role of being a point of contact with local councils and all of the other authorities who’s remit impinges on life in our area.

 Our aim is to work with the many existing networks and communities within our area, amplifying their reach and embracing modern communication tools – as well as maintaining our strong tradition of personal contact so that everyone in our area is included.